Kenyatta declared winner of Kenya's presidential vote

 Kenyans hope the vote, which passed off with only pockets of unrest on voting day, will restore their nation's reputation as one of Africa's most stable democracies after killings last time left more than 1,200 dead.

-Many Kenyans have said they are determined to avoid a repeat of the post-2007 chaos, which paralysed the economy.
+Many Kenyans have said they are determined to avoid a repeat of the post-2007 chaos, which paralyzed the economy.

 Church leaders in Kisumu sought to defuse tension this time and some Odinga supporters said it was time to move on.
 "I urge our candidate to forget the presidency and let the will of God prevail," cloth vendor Diana Ndonga said.